fastrgv/hbox4/README.md

 * pri3: NblockedRooms			...............0 means no boxes block openings
 * pri4: NblockedBoxes			...............0 means all boxes accessible to pusher

-These priority measures are typically small non-negative integers to be minimized.
+These 4[primary] priority measures are typically small non-negative integers to be minimized.
 So it often occurs that there are many candidate nodes of the search-tree with the same measure.
 To help distinguish those that are more promising, a secondary measure is used that counts the total box-pulls to reach the current configuration, PLUS the Hungarian-Algorithm-based estimate of the remaining number of pulls.

-Finally, the round robin regimen, that includes all 4 measures, is most effective in the beginning when there are typically blocked rooms, and many corrals.
-In the later stages, 3 priority measures are dropped to use only #1 because, once again, there may typically be blocked rooms and corrals that must be allowed near endgame.
-Recall that we are working backwards.
+Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures sometime before the endgame since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.

+### Additional algorithmic details

+A nodal configuration description consists of the box layout, the upperleft corner of the puller-corral, as well as the total box pulls, the hungarian estimate of the future box pulls, and the 4 [primary] priority measures.

+Conceptually, the Splaytree Priority Queue {frontier} contains 4 independent queues, each ordered by one of the 4 priority measures mentioned above.
+So if the round-robin parameter is K in {0,1,2,3}, we greedily pop the leading candidate node off of the front of queue #K, thereby deleting it from {frontier}.

+So, in this SingleStepBoxSearch the initial configuration is read, evaluated and pushed into the {frontier} queue.
+But goal and boxes are interchanged because this is a backward search using a "puller" rather than a "pusher".

+So here begins the main loop:-------------------------------------------

+Choose "K", and pop the Kth queue, which removes that particular configuration from all 4 queues in {frontier}.
+This configuration is tested to see whether a solution has been reached.
+If not, it is inserted into the {explored} splaytree, which has no queue structures attached; it is only for rapid random retrieval in case we find a solution and need to reconstruct our path.

+For this current configuration we simply cycle through each [unsorted] box and try to move it one step in each direction.
+If the move is successful, its 4 priority measures are evaluated and it is enqueued into {frontier}.
+This involves a splatree insertion and 4 priority-queue insertions that each maintain a separate ordering.
+(It was fairly tricky to get these priority-queue operations to be efficient enough for use in a sokoban solver.)

+End of main loop.------------------------------------------------------

 ## What's so great about this app?